The Madaxeman

 Roman cavalry

-They were being drawn to their doom as if entranced by the fires of Arshram the Turophobic's chicken-hearted armpit hair!
+Grown men were trembling as if at the mere thought of Frigg's horny tongue-piercings!
 The local Bristolian microclimate was stretched to its limits as the snow-covered bases of the plastic Romano-skirmishers got up close and personal with Stockholm's finest summer-grass-treading Viking Huscarls.

 Pinging a hit or two off armoured elite heavy infantry was quite a big ask for the Roman slingers and javelinmen, and was one they failed singularly to achieve.